adinsxx/Linux-Project-Udacity/README.md

 ### Step 11 - Clone the Catalog app from Github

 1. `$ cd /var/www`.
-Then: `$ sudo mkdir catalog`.
+Then: `$ sudo mkdir FlaskApp`.
-2. Change owner for the *catalog* folder: `$ sudo chown -R grader:grader catalog`.
+2. Change owner for the *catalog* folder: `$ sudo chown -R grader:grader FlaskApp`.
-3. Move inside that newly created folder: `$ cd /catalog` and clone the catalog repository from Github: `$ git clone https://github.com/iliketomatoes/catalog.git catalog`.
+3. Move inside that newly created folder: `$ cd /FlaskApp` and clone the item catalog repository from Github: `$ git clone https://github.com/adinsxx/fullstack-nanodegree-vm/tree/master/vagrant.git FlaskApp`.
+4. The structure should look like this:
+|----FlaskApp
+|---------FlaskApp
+|--------------fullstack-nanodegree-vm

+5. Add a __init__.py file that will contain the flask app logic.
+I used mine to take the place of my project.py file.
+(NOTE: CHECK YOUR INDENTATION, THIS WILL SAVE YOU A LOT OF HEARTACHE)

-4. Make a *catalog.wsgi* file to serve the application over the *mod_wsgi*.
+6. Make a *catalog.wsgi* file to serve the application over the *mod_wsgi*.
 That file should look like this:

 ```python
 import sys